x684867/nemesis_server/src/nodejs/doc/blog/release/node-v0.8.0.md

 GYP was used already in Node v0.6 to build on Windows, but now it defines the build on all platforms.
-Node is still in the process of migrating external addon modules to GYP, and node-gyp is included with npm.
+Node is still in the process of migrating external addon packages to GYP, and node-gyp is included with npm.
 In future releases, node-waf will be officially deprecated.
 If you are currently using a wscript in your addon, please migrate to gyp as soon as possible.